Board Posting: Board Member, Legal Expertise

 Desired Skills and Expertise

-NJSACC is currently recruiting board members who are leaders with expertise in the following areas and who mirror New Jersey’s diverse student body and its out-of-school program leaders.
+NJSACC is currently recruiting board members who are leaders with expertise in several areas and who mirror New Jersey’s diverse student body and its out-of-school program leaders.
 Prior nonprofit or for-profit board experience or a board training certificate is preferred.

 NJSACC seeks a legal professional with education and experience as a lawyer with a general practice background or as a legal counsel for a corporation or public entity.
 We seek a leader who provides legal guidance and assists the board and staff with understanding the legal implications of NJSACC’s activities and ensuring that the board understands relevant legal issues as a part of strategic planning and decision making.
 The ideal candidate will also provide guidance on issues such as contracts, policy creation and review, risk management, employment matters, intellectual property issues, and when outside legal counsel might be necessary.